 Buford Highway isn’t a single neighborhood or its own municipality.
 It’s a four-lane highway stretching from the tip of Brookhaven just north of the city of Atlanta to Duluth in the northern suburban county of Gwinnett filled with restaurants and markets representing nearly two dozen countries from around the globe.
 In other words, Buford Highway is a gourmand’s paradise featuring foods from nations like Vietnam and Korea to Mexico and Colombia.
 Deciding where and what to eat along Buford Highway can be overwhelming so, Eater compiled this list of essential restaurants to try.
 It’s just the tip of the culinary iceberg along this road.
 There are also upward of 20 marisquerias (Mexican seafood restaurants) around metro Atlanta to explore, too.
 Make sure to explore the restaurants found on streets adjacent to Buford Highway, including the food court at Atlanta Chinatown.

 Located directly east of the Atlanta city limits, this municipality boasts a charming downtown and some of the metro area’s finest bars and restaurants all within a few blocks.
 An ideal evening starts at Kimball House for some of the best cocktails and the best oyster selection in town, or at Victory Sandwich Bar for light snacks, beers, and Jack and Coke slushies.
 Grab a seat on the patio at the Deer and the Dove for crispy rabbit legs fried in fermented buttermilk and grilled octopus and shrimp terrine.
 Want traditional Southern for dinner?
 Head to Revival for dinner.
-Craving raw fish or an outstanding omakase experience?
-Brush Sushi Izakaya is a great choice, or dig into Italian food at the White Bull around the corner.
+Or dig into Italian food at the White Bull just off of Decatur Square.
 For Spanish tapas pop over to Iberian Pig on the square.
-Head to Chai Pani for Indian street food or dine on pub grub paired with beer at Brick Store Pub.
+Head to Chai Pani for Indian street food or dine on pub grub paired with beer at Brick Store Pub or cocktails and bar bites at Leon’s Full Service around the corner.
 Beyond downtown, Las Brasas is home to a variety of Peruvian roasted meats

 Downtown Atlanta is home to the city’s biggest tourist attractions like the Center for Civil and Human Rights, College Football Hall of Fame, and Georgia Aquarium, not to mention the towering transformer that is Mercedes-Benz Stadium and the revamped home of the Atlanta Hawks, State Farm Arena.
 While the area caters mostly to office dwellers, college students from Georgia State, and tourists, there are plenty of off-the-beaten-path dining options like Dua Vietamese, Aamar Indian Cuisine, and Mediterranean dishes from Aviva by Kameel.
 For those looking for dinner and a view, make a reservation at the iconic SunDial Restaurant.
 Trader Vic’s in the Hilton Downtown is a must-visit for those seeking stiff tiki drinks like the fogcutter or original mai tai.